-To officially be a member of the club, one must be 18 years of age or older, but children are welcome to come along on activities with their parents if it’s okay with the trip coordinator.
+To officially be a member of the club, one must be 18 years of age or older, but children are welcome to come along on activities if it’s okay with the trip coordinator.
 Additionally, children must be under the supervision of the adult trip participant who has agreed to be responsible for them on the trip.

 Rovers trips mainly consist of adults, but there are often family-friendly trips as well.
 Check the activities page for trips that say family friendly, children welcome, or something similar in the description.
 If you see an activity that does not have such wording, feel free to check with the trip coordinator to see how they feel about it.